graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 available for setting up all appropriate scoping when creating a model.
 The ``IPUStrategy`` should always be used to target the Poplar XLA device.

-If you are using Keras see :numref:`keras`, otherwise you must use the ``@tf.function`` annotation along with ``strategy.run``.
+If you are using Keras see :numref:`keras-with-ipus`, otherwise you must use the ``@tf.function`` annotation along with ``strategy.run``.
 This will cause all operations created by the Python function passed into ``strategy.run`` to be placed on the IPU system and compiled together into a single Poplar executable: